cksource/ckeditor-cs-on-premises-infrastructure/quick-start/README.md

 - `env_secret` is a password, that will be used to access the [Management panel](https://ckeditor.com/docs/cs/latest/onpremises/cs-onpremises/management.html)

-This is it.
-After a while, you should see a message `Visit http://xx.xx.xx.xx:port to start collaborating`.
+Running this setup process for the first time may take several minutes.
+It has to pull few docker images from the web, install packages and build the editor bundle.
+Further command runs will be much shorter.
+After successful installation you should see a message `Visit http://localhost:3000 to start collaborating`.
 Open this page in your browser.
-Anyone from your network will be able to connect and collaborate.
 When your testing session is over you can simply stop running the process in the terminal with Ctrl+C and created containers will be removed from your machine.